PHP Strings

 echo "\u{C2A9}"; // ©

-You can join strings, a process called concatenation, by using a dot (.).
-The dot symbol is known as the concatenation operator (.).
+You can join strings, variables, or constants to form a single string expression.
+You can do this with string concatenation operator, represented by a dot or period (.).
 It combines two strings into one.
 It also has an accompanying assignment operator (.=), which appends the right-hand string to the left-hand string variable.

 $b = $a . ' World'; // Hello World